tmonty12/Linear-Regression-Visualization/README.md

 # Linear-Regression-Visualization
-A simple linear regression visualization program using num py's library for my Linear Algebra final project.
+A simple linear regression visualization program using numpy's library for my Linear Algebra final project.

 There is a jupyter notebook showing the output of the visualization in the tests folder.